Working with the JPA console

 Saving a LOB in a file

-To refresh the table view, do one of the following:
+To refresh the table view, consider the following actions:

 To close the pane where the query is shown, press Escape.